-My approach is a deep physical and psychological practice that moves beyond the gross physical body to make the spiritual yogic inquiry authentic and relevant to real life.
-The ultimate aim of yoga is love, liberation and freedom: Moksha.
+My approach is a deep physical and psychological practice that moves beyond a mere physical experience to make the yogic inquiry authentic and relevant to real life.
+My idea of an ‘advanced’ practice is to work with more subtle awareness;

 I’m qualified as a Senior Yoga Teacher with both the Yoga Alliance USA and Yoga Alliance Professionals UK.

-Join me on a Himalayan Yoga Adventure where we study yoga philosophy ‘On the Road’ within the cultural context of living Tantra.
+I offer private yoga tuition in London.
+Or join me on a yoga retreat, or a Himalayan Yoga Adventure to sacred sites. where we study yoga philosophy ‘On the Road’ within the cultural context of living Tantra.

-If you’re ready for a life-changing experience, why not sign up to one of my high-quality and authentic Yoga Teacher Training courses – designed to take you to the spiritual heart of the practice.
+If you’re ready for a life-changing experience, why not sign up to one of my high-quality Yoga Teacher Training courses.

 The act of seeing and being seen.
 Viewpoint.